4Clover4/Angle-Medical-Center/Security.md

 The command **no cdp run** disables the Cisco Discovery Protocol (CDP) on a device, preventing it from sending or receiving CDP information, which is used for discovering neighboring Cisco devices and their details.

-### **Router Hardening Security Measures**

 ### ** The Router – The Goalkeeper**

 The goalkeeper is arguably the most important player in a football team.
 They stand at the goal and prevent the opposing team from scoring.
 In the same way, the router acts as the "goalkeeper" for your network, controlling the flow of traffic in and out of your internal network.
 If the router isn’t properly secured, hackers can easily bypass it and score by gaining access to your internal network.

 **Real-Life Example:**
-Think of the router as Manchester United's David De Gea, always standing strong to block the opposition’s shots.
+Think of the router as Chelsea's Edouard Mendy, always standing strong to block the opposition’s shots.
 If the router isn’t properly secured, it’s like having a goalkeeper who's not paying attention, allowing hackers to sneak past.

 **How We Secure the Router:**
 We ensure that the router only allows authorized traffic by implementing **Access Control Lists (ACLs)** like the command `access-list 130 deny ip 192.168.40.0 0.0.0.255 192.168.10.0 0.0.0.255`, blocking certain IP addresses or traffic.
-Just like De Gea won’t let any balls get past him, we ensure that only valid data packets can pass through the router.
+Just like Edouard won’t let any balls get past him, we ensure that only valid data packets can pass through the router.

 We also make use of **SSH for remote management** (via `ip ssh version 2`), which encrypts our management traffic to prevent unauthorized users from controlling our router remotely.
 This is like De Gea wearing a high-tech kit to ensure his performance is secure and untraceable by the opponents.